JRafDev/DC101_Game_Bianzon-John-Rafael/README.md

 Video & Image Assets – Background video and Images featuring the character Miyabi, used solely for educational purposes in this school project.
 Credit to the original creator.

 Audio Assets – Background music by tnbee, used solely for educational purposes in this school project.
-Original track: YouTube link
+Original track: 🔗(https://www.youtube.com/watch?v=3JjPPecGe0I&list=RD3JjPPecGe0I&start_radio=1)

 JavaScript DOM & Audio API – For dynamic card creation, game state management, and audio playback.